 The major goal of ACTVoices is to support children BUILD a strong and confident self-esteem and socio-emotional wellbeing.
 This will STRENGTHEN FOUNDATIONS that will shape their self-identity, as well as develop their sense of ‘belonging’, ‘being’ and ‘becoming’ that will have long-lasting effects well beyond the early childhood years.

-It all starts with supporting and improving the emotional wellbeing of directors, leaders and teachers.
+It all starts with supporting and improving the emotional wellbeing of parents/carers, directors, leaders and teachers.

 What does this mean?
-What are the foundations for teachers to build their own wellbeing?
+What are the foundations for parents/carers and teachers to build their own wellbeing?

-Skills that will build your social-emotional wellbeing include the following three skills.
-These will empower you with the ability to use your voice more effectively with the children and each other, and address and reduce the 10 most commonly identified stressors and challenges faced as a teacher and leader.
+Skills that will build your social-emotional wellbeing include the following three skills that will empower you with the ability to use your voice more effectively with the children and each other.
+It will also address and reduce the 10 most commonly identified stressors and challenges faced as a teacher and leader.

 Emotional intelligence skills

 Behaviour management skills